2024 New Mexico History Day

 Feb.
-24, Southern Regional Contest at the New Mexico Farm & Ranch Heritage Museum in Las Cruces.
-Register at https://nm-snmrc.nhd.org/ by Feb.
-10.
+23, Southern Regional Contest at the New Mexico Farm & Ranch Heritage Museum in Las Cruces.

-March 3, Central Regional Contest, National Hispanic Cultural Center in Albuquerque.
-Register at https://nm-crc.nhd.org/ by Feb.
-17.
+March 8, Central Regional Contest, National Hispanic Cultural Center in Albuquerque.

-Judges, please register for the regional contests on the links above.
-Training and other information will arrive in your inbox soon!
+Judges, information will arrive in your inbox soon!

 Category Specific Resources